joaquintides/boost_epoch/boostgrep/README.md

 **&lt;module&gt;**

 Optional.
-If provided, resticts the search to this module alone.
+If provided, restricts the search to this module alone.

 **-b \[--boost-root \] &lt;path-to-boost&gt;**